syncfusion-content/xamarin-docs/Xamarin/SfCarousel/datasource.md

 ## DataSource

-SfCarousel items can be populated with a collection of image datas using `DataSource` property.
+SfCarousel items can be populated with a collection of image data using `DataSource` property.

 {% highlight C# %}